Cloud Security

 • Regular user: is given access per project.

-• Admin: has access to all apps within an organisation.
+• Admin: has access to all apps within an organization.

-• Owner: governs an organisation, adding admins or regular users accordingly.
+• Owner: governs an organization, adding admins or regular users accordingly.

-This makes it very easy for an organisation or the owner of the organisation to get an overview of what projects are being run and where they originate from.
+This makes it very easy for an organization or the owner of the organization to get an overview of what projects are being run and where they originate from.
 Developers can work on apps, deploying new versions on-demand without compromising on the web application's security through misconfiguration of the cloud infrastructure.

 By offering an opinionated approach to building and safely deploying apps, a best-practices approach to security and being rigorously verified against ISO 27001, the Divio platform can address common pitfalls in cloud security.